Real Estate Investment Trusts: What Equity Investors Need to Know

 Why NAV matters: A REIT trading at a 20% discount to NAV might be undervalued—or might signal that the market believes property values will decline.
 Premium to NAV can indicate either market overvaluation or justified confidence in management’s ability to grow.

-The durable lesson: NAV is a floor estimate, not a precise number.
+What this means in practice: NAV is a floor estimate, not a precise number.
 Cap rate assumptions (more below) drive the calculation, and small changes in cap rates produce large NAV swings.

 Cap Rates (The Real Estate Yield Metric)